Cerro Punta, Chiriquí: Climate

-Typically, the annual temperature range in Cerro Punta is between a low of 14 C in January and a high of 32 C in April.
-In terms of extremes, on the very coldest days in Cerro Punta, temperatures may go as low as -1 °C (30 F).
-Temperatures exceeding 37 C are rare.

 Winds are typically light for most of the year, but are strongest during the dry (and sunniest) season, late December through early April.

 The rainy season in Cerro Punta (like the rest of Panama) is from late April until mid-December, peaking in September, October and November.
 Most rain occurs in the afternoon.

 Hailstorms occasionally cause some damage to crops such as peas, beans, herbs, cucumbers, strawberries, potatoes, lettuce, coffee and others.